1178 Broadway -- Burlingame, California 94010

 The Ridge Santa Cruz Mountains appellation appears on Cabernets from time to time.
 Ridge has segmented their Cabernet vineyards into three dozen different parcels.
 The best, most structured and cellar-worthy wines go into the Monte Bello, while the Santa Cruz label is the "declassified" wine.

-Their 2007 Santa Cruz Mountains blend of 58% Cabernet Sauvignon and 42% Merlot.
-No other Bordeaux varieties are in the mix in this vintage.
+Their 2015 Santa Cruz Mountains blend of 81% Cabernet Sauvignon , 16% Merlot, 2% Petit Verdot and 1% Cabernet Franc.
 This is made of fruit from their Monte Bello vineyards.
 The wine is medium-full bodied and has a wonderful perfume of the Cabernets.
 Wood is in the background, enhancing the wine rather than covering it.
 This is drinkable now, especially with food.
 We expect it to develop and soften in the bottle over the next 5-10 years.
 Good value, too.

 The Monte Bello "Cabernet" is routinely a wine we view as a leading ambassador for California wines.
 The wine has a great track record, being worthy of comparison to top Bordeaux.
 It's typically a much different animal from its Napa Valley competitors, as it's not a "fruit bomb" and we're fairly certain they don't blend in the grape concentrate called "Mega Purple" in hopes of gaining impressive numerical scores from those who critique California wines.